-Buildings 3 years Motor vehicles 20%
+Buildings Motor vehicles 3 years to 6 years 20%

 Lease liability

 The lease liability is initially measured at the present value of the contractual lease payments that are not paid at the commencement date.
 The lease payments are discounted using the incremental borrowing rate of the Group.
 Subsequent to the initial recognition, the Group measures the lease liability by increasing the carrying amount to reflect interest in the lease liability, reducing the carrying amount to reflect lease payments made, and remeasuring the carrying amount to reflect any reassessment or lease modifications or to reflect revised in-substance fixed lease payments.